 How to keep them fluffy and nice?

 The best part about staying in a hotel is the large, fluffy towels you can wrap yourself in after every shower.
 What if we told you that recreating this luxury can easily be done at home?
-Here’s the insider scoop to luxuriously soft bath sheets and towels every time.
+Here’s the inside scoop to luxuriously soft bath sheets and towels every time.

 An easy step is when you take them out of the washer, make sure you give your towels a thorough shake.
 This will help fluff up all the terry loops which are what makes your towel so absorbent.
 Towels don’t dry you by just absorbing water.
 Those terry loops help to brush the water off your body so damaging them in any way will impact how well it dries and how nice it feels.
 It’s important to never iron your towels as this will 100 per cent damage those loops.